rwbfd/OpenCompetitionV2/README.md

 3. CV related tasks.
 4. AutoML: RL and Neural Architecture Search.
 ## Installation
-Currently the best way to setup the environment is by using the pre-built docker image.
+Currently, the best way to set up the environment is by using the pre-built docker image.

 The docker images can be pulled by